 Why must every American show try to go on for so long?
 Can’t there be at least some shows that WANT to be shorter?
 I prefer shorter shows because so many times Western ones feel like they have filler episodes and could have easily been shorter.
 Even a lot of my fave shows can feel dragged on at times.

-Most Asian dramas I have watched have been between 16-24 episodes.
+Most Asian dramas I have watched on the other hand have been between 16-24 episodes.
 This is like the golden standard for me now.
 I don’t know if my brain is just tiny but I can’t deal with super long shows anymore. 😛 What I like about the 16-24 episode format is that it makes it easier to binge watch a drama because it takes up less time.
 Also makes it easier to move on from one to the next.
 I would much rather be left wanting more than to risk wishing I had less.
 Anybody else with me?